1980 Indianapolis 500: First half

 At the start, polesitter Johnny Rutherford and Bobby Unser went into turn one side-by-side, with Rutherford taking the lead.
 Mario Andretti settled into third.
 Larry "Boom Boom" Cannon and Mike Mosley were both out with engine problems in the first 5 laps.

 The first of several cautions came out on lap 4, for a tow-in for Cannon.
 On lap 9, the yellow was out again for a crash between Bill Whittington and Dick Ferguson.
 Ferguson hit the inside wall in the southchute hard, sustaining a broken toe.
 Whittington needed assistance out of his car and suffered a broken right leg.
 The race was restarted, and after only one lap of green, Spike Gehlhausen crashed in turn 1.

 During the sequence of pit stops and yellows, the lead changed hands several times in the first 60 laps.
 Rookie Tim Richmond led lap 73, then on lap 74, Tom Sneva set an Indy 500 record by leading the race after starting last (33rd).
 Sneva led the next 11 laps.

-After leading 10 laps during the race, and being in contention, Mario Andretti dropped out with engine trouble.
+After leading 10 laps during the race, Mario Andretti dropped out with engine trouble.
+It was the first time Mario had led laps during the "500" since his victory in 1969.